Explore a world of untouched natural beauty and vibrant Cajun culture and food.

 Known to offer some of the most authentic Cajun cooking in Louisiana, the restaurants around Houma offer such mouthwatering Cajun specialties as gumbo, étouffée, jambalaya, charbroiled oysters and much more.
-At Milano, try the crab and avocado salad.
+At Milano, try traditional and contemporary Italian dishes made with fresh ingredients.
 Cajun Critters Seafood is especially known for its royal red shrimp and crawfish.
 Set aside a night and go to the Jolly Inn, not just for the authentic Cajun food, but for the festive Cajun bands and lively dancing.

 More experiences nearby